Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Methodology

-Strong arithmetic abilities are crucial for developing robust mathematical reasoning skills.
-These skills serve as the foundation for solving a range of mathematical problems.
-While relatively smaller pre-trained models often struggle with arithmetic computations, they can enhance their proficiency through targeted fine-tuning on synthetic datasets.
-In this study, we investigate two approaches for transferring these skills to the more complex domain of mathematical reasoning -- (1) intermediate fine-tuning on an arithmetic dataset and (2) incorporating the arithmetic dataset during instruction tuning.
+In this study, we investigate two approaches for transferring arithmetic skills to the more complex domain of mathematical reasoning: (1) intermediate fine-tuning on an arithmetic dataset, and (2) incorporating the arithmetic dataset during instruction tuning.

 \paragraph{Intermediate Fine-Tuning.} Fine-tuning a model on an intermediate task before a downstream task can improve the model's performance on the latter \citep{phang2018sentence, vu-etal-2020-exploring, pruksachatkun2020intermediate}.
 The downstream task is also referred to as the target task.
 This is called intermediate fine-tuning and can lead to successful knowledge transfer for similar intermediate and target tasks.
 Building on prior work on transfer learning, we use intermediate fine-tuning to transfer arithmetic abilities to mathematical reasoning.